 In this comprehensive article, we provide a detailed guide to the best AI live translation tools for Microsoft Teams, as well as other features they offer.

-Here’s a quick recommendation for the AI live translation tools before diving into detail:
+Here’s a quick recommendation for the AI live translation tools for 2026 before diving into detail:

 Microsoft Teams enables real-time meeting translation using advanced AI to break down language barriers.
 It lets users communicate and collaborate across languages.
 However, Microsoft Teams misses context often when it tries to translate what's being said.
 That's why users prefer third-party tools like JotMe, that does contextual translation instead of just word-to-word.
 As of July 2025, Teams offers two primary translation features: AI-powered captions/subtitles and a next-generation “Interpreter” mode that can simulate your voice in up to nine languages, making multilingual meetings smoother than ever.